-Please record your spaces provided b needs this information elow.
-Your Gorman-Rupp distributor
+Please record your pump model and serial number in the spaces provided below.
+Your Gorman-Rupp distributor needs this information when you require parts or service.

 Pump Model:

 Serial Number:

 INTRODUCTION

 Thank You for purchasing a Gorman-Rupp S Series Pump.
 Read this manual carefully to learn how to safely maintain and service your pump.
 Failure to do so could result in personal injury or damage to the pump.